Bar Chart¶

 Single Bar Chart¶

-In this part, we show how to create a single bar chart using the BarChart
+In this part, we show how to create a single bar chart using the BarChart function.

 Let us first import the necessary libraries: